Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-backup-power/README.md

 **Important Notes:**

-* Tested on Huawei OceanStor Dorado 8000 V6 6.1.0
+* Tested on Huawei OceanStor Dorado 8000 V6 6.1.0 and Dorado 6000 V6 V700R001C10SPH128
-* A part that reports no temperature or no remaining life answers with 0 or -1, which is left out of the check and out of the performance data
+* A backup power module that does not track its remaining life answers with 0 or -1 (the BBUs of a Dorado 6000 V6 report -1).
+It is shown as `--`, left out of the remaining life check and out of the performance data.
 * Create a read-only API user that can perform query only.
 * Sometimes the API returns "This operation fails to be performed because of the unauthorized REST.
 Before performing this operation, ensure that REST is authorized.", although everything is fine.
 In this case, the check retries the request, a maximum of 9 times within 9 seconds.
 * `--insecure` is enabled by default because Huawei OceanStor Dorado typically uses self-signed certificates.